CliMA/Oceananigans.jl/docs/src/model_setup/callbacks.md

 Above there is no forcing at all, but due to the callback the velocity is increased.

+!!! note "Example only for illustration purposes"
-> This is a redundant example and here for illustration only, it could be implemented better with a simple forcing function.
+    The above is a redundant example since it could be implemented better with a simple forcing function.
+    We include it here though for illustration purposes of how one can use callbacks.

 ## Functions